tanujdhiman/Heart-Disease-Prediction-Model/README.md

 You might not be diagnosed with cardiovascular disease until you have a heart attack, angina, stroke or heart failure.
 It's important to watch for cardiovascular symptoms and discuss concerns with your doctor.
 Cardiovascular disease can sometimes be found early with regular evaluations.

-**You can learn and explore more through this ![Referencehttps://www.mayoclinic.org/diseases-conditions/heart-disease/symptoms-causes/syc-203531180]**
+**You can learn and explore more through this Reference : https://www.mayoclinic.org/diseases-conditions/heart-disease/symptoms-causes/syc-203531180**